superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 How do KGs augment retrieval?

-- 1. **Explicit Facts** — KGs preserves key details by capturing facts directly as nodes and edges instead of condensed into opaque vectors.
+- 1. **Explicit Facts** — KGs preserve key details by capturing facts directly as nodes and edges, instead of condensed into opaque vectors.
 - 2. **Contextual Details** — KG entities possess rich attributes like descriptions, aliases, and metadata that provide crucial context.
 - 3. **Network Structure** — KGs capture real-world relationships - rules, hierarchies, timelines, and other connections - between entities.
 - 4. **Multi-Hop Reasoning** — Queries can traverse relationships, and infer across multiple steps, to connect and derive facts from diverse sources.
-- 5. **Joint Reasoning** — Entity Resolution can ID and link references that pertain to the same real-world object, enabling collective analysis.
+- 5. **Joint Reasoning** — Entity Resolution can identify and link references that pertain to the same real-world object, enabling collective analysis.
 - 6. **Explainable Relevance** — Graph topology lets us transparently analyze the connections and relationships that determine why certain facts are retrieved as relevant.
 - 7. **Personalization** — KGs capture and tailor query results according to user attributes, context, and historical interactions.

-In sum, whereas RAG performs matching on disconnected nodes, knowledge graphs enable: a graph traversal search and retrieval of interconnected contextual, query-relevant facts, make the ranking process transparent, encode structured facts, relationships, and context to enable complex, precise, multi-step reasoning.
+In sum, whereas RAG performs matching on disconnected nodes, knowledge graphs enable graph traversal search and retrieval of interconnected contextual, search for query-relevant facts, make the ranking process transparent, and encode structured facts, relationships, and context to enable complex, precise, multi-step reasoning.
 As a result, compared to pure vector search, KGs can improve relevance and explanatory power.

 But KG retrieval can be optimized further by applying certain constraints.